1832 Asset Management L.P. Purchases 5,300 Shares of McCormick & Company, Incorporated (NYSE:MKC)

-1832 Asset Management L.P. boosted its stake in McCormick & Company, Incorporated (NYSE:MKC) by 14.8% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 41,200 shares of the company’s stock after acquiring an additional 5,300 shares during the period.
-1832 Asset Management L.P.’s holdings in McCormick & Company, Incorporated were worth $3,604,000 at the end of the most recent reporting period.
+1832 Asset Management L.P. increased its stake in shares of McCormick & Company, Incorporated (NYSE:MKC) by 14.8% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 41,200 shares of the company’s stock after purchasing an additional 5,300 shares during the quarter.
+1832 Asset Management L.P.’s holdings in McCormick & Company, Incorporated were worth $3,604,000 at the end of the most recent quarter.

-Other large investors also recently added to or reduced their stakes in the company.
-Paragon Wealth Strategies LLC purchased a new position in McCormick & Company, Incorporated during the second quarter valued at $26,000.
-Ameritas Investment Company LLC purchased a new position in McCormick & Company, Incorporated in the 1st quarter worth about $35,000.
-Eubel Brady & Suttman Asset Management Inc. purchased a new position in McCormick & Company, Incorporated in the 2nd quarter worth about $36,000.
-Vigilant Capital Management LLC raised its position in McCormick & Company, Incorporated by 159.3% in the 2nd quarter.
-Vigilant Capital Management LLC now owns 420 shares of the company’s stock worth $37,000 after buying an additional 258 shares during the last quarter.
-Finally, Patriot Financial Group Insurance Agency LLC grew its stake in shares of McCormick & Company, Incorporated by 239.0% during the 2nd quarter.
-Patriot Financial Group Insurance Agency LLC now owns 522 shares of the company’s stock valued at $46,000 after purchasing an additional 368 shares during the period.
-Institutional investors and hedge funds own 73.78% of the company’s stock.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in MKC.
+IndexIQ Advisors LLC lifted its holdings in McCormick & Company, Incorporated by 3.3% in the second quarter.
+IndexIQ Advisors LLC now owns 4,071 shares of the company’s stock valued at $360,000 after buying an additional 130 shares during the period.
+Achmea Investment Management B.V. raised its holdings in shares of McCormick & Company, Incorporated by 1.2% during the second quarter.
+Achmea Investment Management B.V. now owns 12,456 shares of the company’s stock worth $1,101,000 after acquiring an additional 142 shares during the period.
+Kingsview Wealth Management LLC grew its position in McCormick & Company, Incorporated by 4.8% in the second quarter.
+Kingsview Wealth Management LLC now owns 3,146 shares of the company’s stock valued at $277,000 after purchasing an additional 144 shares in the last quarter.
+Mutual Advisors LLC grew its position in McCormick & Company, Incorporated by 1.8% in the second quarter.
+Mutual Advisors LLC now owns 8,080 shares of the company’s stock valued at $714,000 after purchasing an additional 146 shares in the last quarter.
+Finally, San Francisco Sentry Investment Group CA grew its position in McCormick & Company, Incorporated by 24.5% in the second quarter.
+San Francisco Sentry Investment Group CA now owns 797 shares of the company’s stock valued at $70,000 after purchasing an additional 157 shares in the last quarter.
+73.78% of the stock is currently owned by institutional investors and hedge funds.

-McCormick & Company, Incorporated (NYSE:MKC) last issued its quarterly earnings data on Wednesday, September 29th.
-The company reported $0.80 EPS for the quarter, beating the consensus estimate of $0.72 by $0.08.
-The company had revenue of $1.59 billion for the quarter, compared to analyst estimates of $1.54 billion.
-McCormick & Company, Incorporated had a return on equity of 19.23% and a net margin of 12.34%.
-McCormick & Company, Incorporated’s quarterly revenue was up 11.5% compared to the same quarter last year.
-During the same period last year, the company earned $0.76 earnings per share.
-As a group, equities analysts anticipate that McCormick & Company, Incorporated will post 3.01 EPS for the current fiscal year.
+McCormick & Company, Incorporated (NYSE:MKC) last posted its quarterly earnings results on Wednesday, September 29th.
+The company reported $0.80 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.72 by $0.08.
+The company had revenue of $1.59 billion during the quarter, compared to analyst estimates of $1.54 billion.
+McCormick & Company, Incorporated had a net margin of 12.34% and a return on equity of 19.23%.
+The firm’s revenue for the quarter was up 11.5% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.76 earnings per share.
+As a group, equities analysts forecast that McCormick & Company, Incorporated will post 3.01 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, October 26th.
-Shareholders of record on Tuesday, October 12th were given a $0.34 dividend.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, October 26th.
+Stockholders of record on Tuesday, October 12th were issued a $0.34 dividend.
+This represents a $1.36 dividend on an annualized basis and a dividend yield of 1.66%.
 The ex-dividend date of this dividend was Friday, October 8th.
-This represents a $1.36 dividend on an annualized basis and a yield of 1.66%.
-McCormick & Company, Incorporated’s dividend payout ratio is currently 48.40%.
+McCormick & Company, Incorporated’s payout ratio is 48.40%.

-In related news, Director Freeman A. Hrabowski III sold 2,870 shares of the company’s stock in a transaction dated Friday, August 20th.
-The stock was sold at an average price of $87.50, for a total value of $251,125.00.
-Following the completion of the sale, the director now directly owns 92,983 shares of the company’s stock, valued at approximately $8,136,012.50.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, Director Maritza Gomez Montiel sold 394 shares of the company’s stock in a transaction that occurred on Thursday, October 28th.
-The shares were sold at an average price of $80.84, for a total value of $31,850.96.
-The disclosure for this sale can be found here.
-Insiders sold 6,264 shares of company stock worth $524,386 in the last 90 days.
-Company insiders own 13.90% of the company’s stock.

 McCormick & Company, Incorporated Profile